akjindal53244/Arithmo/README.md

 Answer:
 ```

 It will perform best if queried in this way.
+For `python_prompt`, look for potential examples [here](https://github.com/akjindal53244/Arithmo-Mistral-7B/blob/master/data/python_coding_prompts.txt).
+During inference, we use a simple python prompt `Write a Python program to solve this.`

 ## Model Training Data